edzer/sdsr/README.md

 * click on `01-hello.qmd` in the bottom-right pane
 * click on the `Render` button of the top-left pane to compile the whole book
-* this should open a new window with the book rendered (switch of popup blocker for localhost)
+* this should open a new browser window with the full book rendered (switch off popup blocker for localhost)
+* to run an individual code section, possibly after modification, click the small green arrow symbols on the top-left corner of code blocks:
-* running individual code sections can be done by clicking the arrow symbols above the section (first: `Run All Chunks Above`, then: `Run Current Chunk`)
+    * to prepare, first `Run All Chunks Above`,
+	* to run the actual section: `Run Current Chunk`

 ## Dependencies